techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks.md

 The app-powered tasks feature offers your organization more control over what users see when they open their tasks in the Planner app within Microsoft Teams.
 Instead of showing only the standard set of task fields, you can provide users with an experience tailored to the task at hand.
 That experience might be a workflow-specific set of fields or step-by-step guidance to walk the user through a workflow from beginning to end.
 To achieve this, you integrate a Teams app with the task and create these tasks programmatically.

-Here's an example scenario.

-    Users in your organization use a Teams app to track and complete inspections.
+Say, for example, users in your organization use a Teams app to track and complete inspections.
 You choose to integrate this inspections app with tasks so that a Planner task is created for each inspection tracked in the system.

 - When a user opens one of these tasks from the Planner app in Teams, they see a simplified screen with a button to jump directly to the inspection experience powered by your inspections app.
 - When they complete the task and exit the inspections experience, they’re right back in Planner where they started.

 Users get the tailored experience that a Teams app provides right from within their assigned tasks.
 They don’t have to navigate to a different app to get work done or lose context of where they were when working with their tasks.

 In addition to these benefits when users complete tasks, the app-powered tasks feature allows organizations to reflect required line-of-business (LOB) processes and workflows as tasks, so employees can see all tasks assigned to them from a single place.